McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 ### "Classification Out of Range"

-During voice calibration, singing "Do" in my natural register threw an error — the system expected notes within standard solfege ranges and rejected anything outside them.
+During voice calibration, singing "Do" in my natural register threw an error:the system expected notes within standard solfege ranges and rejected anything outside them.
 But that's the whole point of calibration: capturing *your* range, even if it doesn't match the textbook.

 **Fix:** Changed the capture filter to accept any frequency with a valid pitch reading, not just frequencies that already match a known note classification.